yasen-yankov/ios-docs/DataSource/populating-with-data.md

 ---
-title: Consuming Data
+title: Populating with Data
-page_title: DataSource Consuming Data
+page_title: Populating DataSource with Data
 position: 3
 ---

-# DataSource: Consuming Data
+# DataSource: Populating with Data

-TKDataSource can consume data comming from various sources.
+TKDataSource can consume data coming from various sources.

 <img chart>